nesanders/MAenvironmentaldata/docs/_posts/2017-04-02-dep-enforcements.md

 ## Enforcement activity

 The total number of individual enforcement actions reported by DEP over the past decade has not varied consistently.
 It peaked in 2007 with nearly 500 enforcements.
 In 2016, the total number of enforcements was less than half that.
-The modern low was less than that, lower than 200 in 2012.
+The modern low was less than that, less than 200 in 2012.

 {% include /charts/MADEP_enforcement_overall.html %}